teamapp-ai/teamapp-ai.github.io/pricing.md

 # easy & affordable team-based pricing

-##### team-based pricing with unlimited users and changes per team, with the corresponding management app free for all managers
+##### team-based pricing with unlimited users and changes per team, with the corresponding management app free for unlimited users